cybertec-postgresql/pgwatch2/README.md

 }
 ```

+For etcd also username, password, ca_file, cert_file, key_file optional parameters can be defined - other DCS systems
+are currently supported only without authentication.

 Also if you don't use the replicas actively for queries then it might make sense to decrease the volume of gathered
 metrics and to disable the monitoring of standby-s with the "Master mode only?" checkbox.